NuKeeperDotNet/NuKeeper/site/content/basics/configuration.md

 * *exclude* Do not consider packages matching this regex pattern.
 * *include* Only consider packages matching this regex pattern.
 * *source* Specifies a NuGet package source to use during the operation.
 This setting overrides all of the sources specified in the `NuGet.config` files.
 Multiple sources can be provided by specifying this option multiple times.
+* *restorebeforepackageupdate* Specifies whether NuKeeper should perform a `dotnet restore` before each package update.
+Defaults to false.

 * *verbosity*.
 Controls how much log data is produced.
 Values are, from least output to most output: `Quiet`, `Minimal`, `Normal`, `Detailed`. `Quiet` should produce no output unless there is an error, and `Detailed` is suitable for debugging issues.
 You can also use short names for these log levels: `Q`, `M`, `N`, `D`.
 * *logdestination*: Where log data is sent: One of: `Console`, `File`, `Off`.
 Default is `Console`.